Executive Spotlight: What Defines Good Professional Presence?

 Lisa Perry helps companies build leadership brands, driving loyal customers & delivering profitability.
 She does this through a process that builds brands consumers love.
 Her goal is to help companies develop, monetize, and grow their brands.

-What books do you think every professional should read this year?
+What do you think defines good professional presence?
 Join the conversation inside Work It Daily's Executive Program.